 - Barraclough, E. R. (2017).
 Travel.
 In Ashgate Research Companion to the Medieval Icelandic Saga.
 Jakobsson, Ármann & Jakobsson, Sverrir Abingdon, Oxon: Routledge.
 210-217.

 - Barraclough, E. R. (2016).
 From Eirikr the Red to Trolls in the Wilderness: The Development of Supernatural Greenland in the Old Norse Sagas.
 In Imagining the Supernatural North.
-Barraclough, E. R., Cudmore, D. M. & Donecker, S. Edmonton, Alberta, Canada: University of Alberta Press.
+Barraclough, E. R., Cudmore, D. M. & Donecker, S. Edmonton, Alberta, Canada: Polynya Press, an imprint of the University of Alberta Press.
 77-94.

 - Barraclough, E. R. (2009), ‘The World West of Iceland in Medieval Icelandic Oral Tradition’, in Ney, A., Williams, H. & Charpentier Ljungqvist, F. eds, Papers from the Department of Humanities and Social Sciences 14 1: Saga and East Scandinavia: Fourteenth International Saga Conference.
 Uppsala, Gävle: Gävle University Press, Uppsala, 99-105.